hacks-guide/Guide_Wii/_pages/en_US/wilbrand.md

 1. Click on "Download your .zip".
 1. Insert your SD card into your computer.
-1. Copy the `private` folder and the `boot.elf` file from the downloaded `.zip` to the root of your SD card.
+1. Copy the `private` folder and the `boot.elf` file from the downloaded `.zip` file to the root of your SD card.
 1. Reinsert your SD card into your console.
     + The SD card must be inserted in the SD card slot located in the front of the Wii.
 Using a USB to SD adapter plugged into the Wii's USB port will not work.
 1. On your Wii, return to the Wii Menu.
 1. Launch the Wii Message Board on your Wii.
 1. Open the green letter with a bomb.
-    + Ensure the date on your Wii is correct, otherwise you might be unable to find the letter.
+    + Ensure the date on your Wii is correct, or you might be unable to find the letter.
     + In some cases, you may need to check the messages for tommorow or yesterday for the letter to show up.
     + If you don't see the green letter, check if any errors appear in the SD card section of `Data Management`.
-If any do, there may be an issue with the SD card format or the Wii’s SD card reader.
+If there are errors, there may be an issue with the SD card format or the Wii’s SD card reader.

     ![Wilbrand in its natural habitat](/images/exploits/wilbrand/msgboard.png)

 1. If the exploit was successful, your device will have loaded the HackMii Installer.
-    + If this didn't work for you, [try another exploit](get-started) such as Letterbomb or try [Wilbrand CLI](#wilbrand-cli).
+    + If this didn't work for you, try [Wilbrand CLI](#wilbrand-cli) or [try another exploit](get-started) (ie. Letterbomb).

 [Continue to Homebrew Channel and BootMii Installation](hbc) {: .notice--info}